danesparza/fxaudio/README.md

 ## Prerequisites
 The recommended release is the full Raspberry Pi OS 'Buster' (with desktop) release.
 This is a legacy release, and [available here](https://downloads.raspberrypi.org/raspios_armhf/images/raspios_armhf-2021-05-28/)

+I know -- it would be better if it worked with a 'lite' release, but because of Linux handles audio (and inexplicably insists it should be tied to the GUI), it's just much easier to setup with the full desktop version.
+Even if you're just interacting via SSH.
+Seriously.
+Just get the desktop version.

-The service will work with more recent versions, but simultaneous audio playback won't work properly.
+The service will work with more recent versions of Raspberry Pi OS, but simultaneous audio playback won't work properly.

 ### Audio output
 #### Option 1: Using HDMI